SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 Kubernetes collects [all events for a cluster in one pool](https://pwittrock.github.io/docs/tasks/debug-application-cluster/events-stackdriver).
 This includes events related to the Solace Event Broker deployment.

-It is recommended to watch events when creating or upgrading a Solace deployment.
+It is recommended to watch events when creating or upgrading a Solace Event Broker deployment.
 Events clear after about an hour.
 You can query all available events:

 ```sh
 kubectl get events -w # use -w to watch live